 05 of 08

-Some type of potato—be it boiled potatoes with caramelized onions and chopped dill or mashed potatoes or potato salad—is a given for Easter dinner.
+Some type of potato—be it boiled potatoes with caramelized onions and chopped dill, mashed potatoes, or potato salad—is a given for Easter dinner.

 06 of 08